-This majestic century-old resort consistently ranks as one of the 'Best Golf Resorts in the US.'
+This majestic century-old resort consistently ranks as one of the ‘Best Golf Resorts in the US.’
 And there’s a reason for that.
-Read on to hear more on why Pinehurst Resort left a lasting impression in our hearts, and why you too, should consider it for your next family vacation.
+Golf aficionado or not, read on to learn why Pinehurst Resort should be your next family vacation destination.

 Pinehurst Resort currently offers three different lodging options: The Carolina Hotel, The Holly Inn, and The Condos at Pinehurst.
 With both of our visits we stayed at The Carolina Hotel, and I can’t say enough positive things.